WordPress/openverse/documentation/reference/consent_decision_making.md

 Each of these can serve their own purposes:

 - Inline comments
-  - These are perfect to supplement the question and objection rounds.
-If a question is about a specific part of the proposal (rather than a more general clarification), participants can leave the question directly on the part in question.
+  - These are perfect to supplement the clarification and decision rounds.
+If a request for clarification is about a specific part of the proposal (rather than a more general clarification), participants can leave the question directly on the relevant part of the proposal.
 Similarly, paramount objections specific to one part of the proposal can be left as inline comments attached to a review requesting changes.
 - General PR comments
   - For questions or non-paramount objections raised regarding the proposal in general or for the reaction round.
   - In addition to the PR description, the author of the PR will also create a new top-level PR comment when a new round starts.
 - Review comments
-  - These should be used in the objection raising round.
+  - These should be used in the decision round.
 Leave an approving review if you have no paramount objections or "request changes" if you have a paramount objection.
 Attach inline comments as needed in either case.

 ### GitHub Discussions

 Because the format is slightly more limited than PRs, we will have a top-level comment per round created by the author.
 Responses from participants should be contained within the thread for each round.
-However, paramount objections during the Objection round, should be raised as individual threads.
-Still, the author should still create a top-level comment closing the previous round and opening the objection round.
+However, paramount objections during the decision round, should be raised as individual threads.
+Still, the author should still create a top-level comment closing the previous round and opening the decision round.
 If the proposal goes into objection revision, the discussion for addressing a given objection can happen in the accompanying thread.

 ## Major differences from the original process